ankitadhandha/sph_doc/$_02-core-17-real-time-infrastructure.rst

    * IP address: 72.167.253.87

-   * query terms: select name from gender where parent=
+   * query terms: (see example below, beginning "select name from gender where parent= ...")

 ::